pchanial/python-for-data-scientists/source/ndarray.rst

   :empty: allocate an array of given shape without initializing its values

-          .. note:: This function is much faster, but be careful to completely populate the array afterwards.
+          .. note:: This function is much faster since to write to the memory is involved, but be careful to completely populate the array afterwards.

   .. note:: By default, these functions return a ``float64`` array.
 To specify another data type, use the ``dtype`` keyword.